 By George Hobica

 A couple of years ago I got a nasty surprise: my hard-earned JetBlue miles had "expired" due to "inactivity" in my account.
 It happens to thousands of people every year, usually with no warning.

 Keeping track of the airlines' policies concerning the expiration of frequent flyer miles is a full time job.
-And while Delta Air Lines and Alaska Airlines miles don't expire for now (that is, unless the member expires first, most airlines will wipe out your account if it's inactive for 12 to 18 months.
+And while Delta Air Lines and JetBlue miles don't expire for now (that is, unless the member expires first), most airlines will wipe out your account if it's inactive for 12 to 18 months (Alaska Airlines miles may expire if there's no activity within 9 months of opening the account or two years with no activity, at their discretion).
 There are some exceptions: British Airways points expire after 36 months.
 Air Canada's miles expire after 7 years, whether or not there's account activity.
 Spirit Airlines' miles now expire after a paltry 3 months of inactivity.
 True, some airlines let you re-activate expired miles, but it will cost you.

 But for most airlines, there's absolutely no excuse to let your miles expire, even if you don't fly or don't have an airline-branded credit card.
 You probably already do things that you could be earning miles for, as well as protecting the miles you have, but you're not aware of the possibilities.
 Do you make charitable donations?
 You could get bonus miles and extend your current miles for doing so.
 Planning on signing up for Netflix?
 Don't do it without going through your airline's website.
 About to have your taxes done by H&R Block?
 Do it through the US Airways website and you'll get 4 bonus miles for each dollar spent.
 Even a 99-cent iTunes purchase will earn you two Rapid Rewards points over at Southwest Airlines, extending your points for another 24 months.

 Here are the top ways of adding activity to your account without flying and without using an airline credit card.

 1. Dining for miles